matloff/TidyverseSkeptic/README.md

-Finally, regarding the "purity" view in the article, opposed to mixing Tidy and base-R in teaching:  I did suggest a mixed approach to RStudio founder and head JJ Allaire when we met in 2017, but he did not like the idea either.
+Finally, regarding the "purity" view in the article, opposed to mixing Tidy and base-R in teaching:  I did suggest a mixed approach to RStudio founder and CEO JJ Allaire when we met in 2017, but he did not like the idea either.

 ## Case study:  Tidy as an obstacle to R statistical methods